 The fellow should anticipate participation in more than 300 operations, including thyroidectomy, parathyroidectomy, neck dissections, adrenalectomy, and pancreas cases.
 Training will include a broad experience in complex endocrine surgery cases, including re-operative parathyroid surgery, laparoscopic adrenalectomy and extensive neck dissections.
 The fellow will be an integral part of the surgical team and will follow patients in the hospital post-operatively.
 He/she should expect to participate in the endocrine surgery clinics 2-3 times per week.
 This includes training in office-based ultrasound and U/S guided FNA techniques, as well as fiberoptic laryngoscopy.

 The fellow will also participate in weekly conferences devoted to Endocrine Surgery and Surgical Oncology.
-There will be opportunity for the fellow to both attend and present patients at these conferences.
+There will be an opportunity for the fellow to both attend and present patients at these conferences.
 We will also provide the opportunity for exposure to endocrinology, radiology, pathology/cytology and nuclear medicine.

 Our clinical fellowship program is sponsored by the American Association of Endocrine Surgeons (AAES).
-To apply for an AAES Clinical Fellowship in Endocrine Surgery, click here.

 Please contact us with any questions.